How Data and Technology Are Transforming Value-Based Care in Senior Living

-Understanding Value-Based Care in Senior Living
+What is Value-Based Care in Senior Living

 Value-based care is a healthcare model where reimbursement is tied to resident health outcomes rather than the volume of services provided.

-Predictive Care Using Data and Technology
+Why Data and Technology are Essential

 One of the greatest advantages of data and technology is the ability to identify potential problems before they happen.
-By analyzing patterns in resident data—such as changes in activity and health status—operators are more informed and equipped to take action early.
+By analyzing patterns in resident data—such as changes in activity and health status—operators are more informed and prepared to take action early.

 Here are some examples of how technology is transforming VBC in senior living: